Nitzantomer1998/MyTrip-Frontend/README.md

 ## Available Scripts

-To get started with the frontend, we need to :
+To get started with the frontend, you need to :
 * clone this project
 * install depedencies (npm install)
 * run the project with this command : npm run start